wp-plugins/custom-stock-ticker/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.2 =

-Update to maintain compatability with our other plugins.
+Update to get latest fixes and stability improvements